usmanhalalit/laracsv/README.md

 });
 ```

+**Note:** If a `beforeEach` callback returns `false` then the entire will be
+excluded from the CSV.
+It can come handy to filter some rows.

 #### Add fields and values

 You may also add fields that don't exists in a database table add values on the fly.